 Fine Genuine Gemstone Jewelry at AfricaGems - Huge Selection - Excellent High Quality Gemstones & Workmanship

-A smaller yet still top quality GEM grade Alexandrite expertly bezel set into this attractive unique gold mounting.
-This beautiful custom made 14 karat yellow gold ring is graced by one of our top grade GEM grade natural Brazilian Alexandrite.
+This beautiful Like a bit more bling to an affordable genuine Alexandrite gold ring, this is it!
+This beautiful custom-made 14 karat white gold ring is graced by one of our top-grade GEM grade natural Brazilian Alexandrite.
 The Brazilian Alexandrites are the best available on the market today.
 In the GEM grade, they display a superb dramatic color change from a tealish green to a vibrant pinkish purple color.
 You will be impressed by the degree of color change.
-The clarity is excellent for Alexandrite with no eye visible flaws present.
+The clarity is excellent for Alexandrite with no eye-visible flaws present.
 This is a very unique piece of Alexandrite jewelry and could be the perfect engagement ring for anyone who wants a genuine GEM grade Alexandrite mounted in jewelry.
-This ring can be made in 18 karat Gold for a 5% upcharge.
-Sizing is no charge.
-This is a custom made ring and it is made to order.
+This is a custom-made ring and it is made to order.
 Please allow 10-14 days for delivery.

-NOTE: The very facets that create the beautiful sparkle in a loose gemstones or gemstones set in jewelry may create optical illusion white or dark/black spots and areas, or uneven coloring when a gemstone is photographed.
-This effect also applies to photographing highly reflective metals such as gold.
-Single dimension photographs can not accurately display the true beauty and life in a gemstone or gemstone jewelry.
-This Genuine Alexandrite Gemstone Ring must be seen in person to be appreciated.
+NOTE: The very facets that create the beautiful sparkle in loose gemstones or gemstones beauty and life in a gemstone or gemstone jewelry.
+This Genuine Alexandrite Gemstone Ring must be seen in person to be appreciated. is set with selected fine genuine alexandrite and set with the highest craftsmanship standards in 14kt white gold

 AfricaGems - Presents a History of Gemstone Jewelry